-600 SCOPE AND THEORIES OF POLITICAL SCIENCE Prerequisites: six credits of political science or permission of instructor.
-Emphasis on the nature, scope and content of political theory; theory construction and validation in political science.
+3 credits Prerequisite: six credits of political science or permission of instructor.
+Emphasis on the nature, scope and content of political theory; theory construction and validation in political science

-601 RESEARCH METHODS IN POLITICAL SCIENCE
+RESEARCH METHODS IN POLITICAL SCIENCE 601

-Prerequisites: six credits of political science, including 440 (or a satisfactory equivalent) or permission of instructor.
+3 credits Prerequisites: six credits of political science, including 440 (or a satisfactory equivalent) or per-mission of instructor.
 Techniques of quantitative research methodology in political science; utility and limitations of quantitative analysis.